 Sundown (October 31, 1941)

-Released on October 31, 1941: In the heart of Africa, a mysterious woman living with the natives helps British soldiers defeat gun smugglers intent on war.
+Released on October 31, 1941: (running time 1 hour and 28 minutes) In the heart of Africa, a mysterious woman living with the natives helps British soldiers defeat gun smugglers intent on war.

 Directed by Henry Hathaway